saalid/saalid/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on chat-application-go-react
+- 🔭 I’m currently working on beauty-salon

 <!--
 **saalid/saalid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.